 - Remove contamination using fresh water and be sure that the injection path is open

 - At one end of the crack, inject epoxy resin or cement grout into the crack through the nipples

 Guniting or Shotcrete Method to Repair Underwater Concrete StructuresThis technique is the best option when the large surface area or columns or beams are encased and usually the dry process is used.
 In the dry method, dry mix is transferred by a hose, and water is added to the dry mix at the nozzle.
 Despite the fact that the Guniting method is not suitable for underwater repairing but it can be employed in splash or tidal zones if seriously rapid setting additives are introduced.
 The success of this technique depends on nozzle-man skill and experience in adjusting water addition, pressure, and thickness uniformity.
 The maximum thickness of shotcrete should be restricted to fifty millimeters even though a second layer can be employed if the thicker layer is required.

 Steel Sleeve Repairing Technique of Underwater ConcreteIn this method, a steel sleeve is used around a pile or column after that the space between the sleeve and pile or column is filled with mortar or concrete.
 The sleeve could be designed to make room for further reinforcement corrosion.
 The sleeve needs to exceed the top and bottom of the damaged length of the pile and withstand the force of the pile in the case that the bars are ineffective due to corrosion.
 A typical arrangement of steel sleeves is shown in Figure 3.

 A steel sleeve repair technique procedure is as follows

-- Prepare the damaged pile by loose concrete and marine growth
+- Prepare the damaged pile with loose concrete and marine growth

-- Clamp a temporary support or sealing ring around the pile below the damages area
+- Clamp a temporary support or sealing ring around the pile below the area of the damage

 - Pump grout or cement at the bottom of the sleeve

-- Remove the temporary support and employ corrosion protection to steel sleeve
+- Remove the temporary support and employ corrosion protection to the steel sleeve